 Funders for Justice created this website for funders because we believe that our collective investments in housing, education, health, transportation, food security, and jobs will fail if we do not also proactively work to divest this nation's resources from criminalization.
 Our partners in the field are organizing for divestment from criminalization, and understand that as critical to the work of transforming communities to be truly safe and secure.
 This website is a toolkit for grantmakers, donors, and funder affinity groups, to help funders in confronting mass criminalization.
+On this website, you'll find a grid of many of the classic funder silos - click one of the buttons to see how criminalization intersects with your funding areas.
 We ask you to listen, learn, and take action.